top of page

 1. LK Nutrition – Brooklyn, NY

-LK Nutrition is a weight-inclusive group practice of registered dietitians who specialize in eating disorders, disordered eating, and chronic medical conditions.
-Their team provides trauma-informed, HAES®-aligned nutrition counseling for clients across the lifespan, including those navigating PCOS, diabetes, digestive issues, and ADHD.
-Their relational and intersectional approach centers body trust, autonomy, and collaborative care.
-Whether you're in recovery from an eating disorder or managing long-term health conditions, LK offers nuanced, attuned support rooted in social justice.
+LK Nutrition is a weight-inclusive group practice of registered dietitians.
+They specialize in eating disorders, disordered eating, and chronic medical conditions.
+Their team provides trauma-informed, HAES®-aligned nutrition counseling.
+This approach supports clients across the lifespan.
+They work with those navigating PCOS, diabetes, digestive issues, and ADHD.
+Their relational and intersectional focus centers on body trust, autonomy, and collaborative care.
+Whether you're recovering from an eating disorder or managing long-term health conditions, LK offers nuanced support rooted in social justice.

 2. Ashley Beale, MS, RDN, CDN – New York, NY

-Ashley Beale is a registered dietitian specializing in the intersection of chronic illness, trauma, and disordered eating.
-She often works with diabetes and chronic conditions, GLP1 side effects, child and family nutrition, body image and eating disorders, and those who’ve felt dismissed by traditional healthcare.
-Ashley brings a deeply validating, affirming presence to her sessions, blending clinical expertise with lived understanding.
-Her practice is anti-diet, weight-neutral, and LGBTQIA+ inclusive, offering virtual nutrition counseling for clients throughout New York.
-Her goal is to empower clients to cultivate a positive relationship with food and body, free from shame or guilt.
+Ashley Beale is a registered dietitian specializing in chronic illness, trauma, and disordered eating.
+She often assists clients dealing with diabetes and chronic conditions.
+She addresses GLP-1 side effects, child and family nutrition, body image, and eating disorders.
+Many clients feel marginalized by traditional healthcare, and Ashley offers a validating presence in her sessions.
+Her practice is anti-diet, weight-neutral, and LGBTQIA+ inclusive.
+She provides virtual nutrition counseling throughout New York.
+Her goal is to empower clients to cultivate positive relationships with food and their bodies, free from shame or guilt.

 3. Nourished Roots Nutrition (Isabelle, RDN) – NYC

-Isabelle (she/her) is a neurodivergent-affirming, trauma-informed dietitian whose work centers queer, fat, neurodivergent, and BIPOC communities.
-Through Nourished Roots Nutrition, she supports clients navigating eating disorders, ARFID, sensory processing challenges, and identity-related body image struggles.
-Her practice integrates somatic work, mindfulness, and intuitive eating principles with an affirming lens.
-Isabelle also offers ADHD-informed nutrition coaching and inclusive group programs, helping clients build sustainable nourishment routines that honor their lived experience.
+Isabelle (she/her) is a neurodivergent-affirming and trauma-informed dietitian.
+Her practice focuses on queer, fat, neurodivergent, and BIPOC communities.
+Through Nourished Roots Nutrition, she supports clients navigating eating disorders, ARFID, and sensory processing challenges.
+She addresses identity-related body image struggles as well.
+Isabelle integrates somatic work, mindfulness, and intuitive eating principles through an affirming lens.
+She also offers ADHD-informed nutrition coaching and inclusive group programs, helping clients build sustainable nourishment routines that honor their lived experiences.

 4. Jasmine Hormati, MS, RD – New York, NY

-Jasmine Hormati is a certified intuitive eating counselor and eating disorder dietitian who brings warmth, humor, and depth to her work with clients.
-Jasmine supports individuals recovering from diet culture, body distrust, and disordered eating, particularly those in LGBTQ+, BIPOC, and creative communities.
-She emphasizes embodiment, curiosity, and pleasure in food, offering a counter-narrative to rigid wellness culture.
-Jasmine practices virtually and brings a strong social justice lens to her one-on-one and group nutrition sessions.
+Jasmine Hormati is a certified intuitive eating counselor and eating disorder dietitian.
+She brings warmth, humor, and depth to her work.
+Jasmine supports individuals recovering from diet culture, body distrust, and disordered eating.
+Her focus includes LGBTQ+, BIPOC, and creative communities.
+She emphasizes embodiment, curiosity, and pleasure in food.
+Jasmine offers a counter-narrative to rigid wellness culture.
+She practices virtually and brings a strong social justice lens to both one-on-one and group nutrition sessions.

 5. Lauren Newman, MPH, RD, CDN – Brooklyn, NY

 Lauren Newman is a weight-inclusive dietitian specializing in chronic illness, disordered eating, and medical trauma recovery.
-With a background in public health and extensive experience in GI disorders, POTS, EDS, and autoimmune conditions, Lauren helps clients reconnect to their bodies and their nourishment without shame or rigidity.
-She works through a trauma-informed, feminist lens, often collaborating with therapists and other providers to support clients with complex health histories.
+With a public health background and experience in GI disorders, POTS, EDS, and autoimmune conditions, Lauren helps clients reconnect with their bodies and nourishment without shame or rigidity.
+She approaches her practice through a trauma-informed, feminist lens.
+Often collaborating with therapists and other providers, she supports clients with complex health histories.
 Based in NYC, she offers virtual services throughout New York and beyond.

 The Existential Importance of Nourishment